mckean1/Legacies/IMPLEMENTED_SYSTEMS_LIST.md

 - broad simulation systems are registered explicitly and executed in canonical order
 - only `CalendarSystem`, `EnvironmentSystem`, `EcologySystem`, `PopulationSystem`, and `ChronicleSystem` have real behavior so far
 - `MovementSystem`, `SocialSystem`, `SettlementSystem`, `KnowledgeSystem`, `InteractionSystem`, `PoliticalSystem`, and `EvaluationSystem` are wired placeholders inside the same backbone
+- the current pressure-first implementation is therefore limited to early environmental/ecological/population behavior rather than a full end-to-end pressure framework